BeauJoh/thesis/source/09-chapter-1-introduction.md

 Supercomputers are becoming increasingly heterogeneous.
 At an individual node, there is an increasing trend to use specialised hardware -- known as accelerators -- which can expedite the computation of codes from particular classes of scientific workloads.
+The use of accelerators for certain programs offers a shorter time to completion, and less energy expenditure, when compared to a conventional CPU architecture.
-The next generation of these systems has been designed to incorporate a greater number of accelerators.
+The next generation of these systems has been designed to incorporate a greater number of accelerators, and of varying types per node.
 For instance, the CAPI and NVLINK technologies included in the latest IBM POWER9 processor offers a high-speed interconnect which allows the rapid movement data between processor and accelerator -- NVIDIA Graphical Processing Unit (GPU) with NVLINK, and CAPI supporting Altera Field-Programmable Gate Array (FPGA), Intel Central Processing Unit (CPU) co-processors to AMD CPU and GPU devices.
-The POWER9 is set to feature in the upcoming Summit and Sierra Supercomputers.
+The POWER9 is featured in the latest Summit and forthcoming Sierra Supercomputers, and is configured such with two GPUs per CPU.
 The support from hardware vendors for a greater mix of heterogeneous devices indicates this is the new direction of supercomputing.
 However, this development is recent, and as such the scheduling of workloads to the suitable accelerator is a new problem.
+Without significant improvements in effectively using accelerators on these future systems, the cost of exascale computing and their corresponding energy efficiency will be prohibitive.

 Independently, the characteristics of a scientific code, specifically around computation, memory, branching and parallelism, are independent of any particular device on which they may be finally executed.